 Productivity, distribution, investment, technology, and trade characteristics of the U.S. econonomy.
 Comparison with Japan and Europe.
 Consideration of the role of government; ethical and moral dimensions.
-Core interdisciplinary option. (formerly Government and the Economy) A, I
+Core interdisciplinary option.
+A, I

 PLSC 303 Black Power in American Society

 Social and political aspects of African American history; the "Jim Crow" system; golden years of the Civil Rights movement; the race-neutral period of the 1990s.
 Core interdisciplinary option.
 A